Analiese DiConti-Gibbs, M.D.

 Laboratory: Techniques in stem cell culture, induced pluripotent stem cell (iPSC) reprogramming, vector construction, tissue culture with human lines, basic molecular biology methods.
 Basic engineering techniques in optics, circuitry design, and laser imaging.

-House Renovation Projects
+House Renovation Projects and Design

 Cooking, Baking, and Trying New Recipes